LucasGallone/RDSExpert/README.md

 There are also four flags above the `ECC` and `LIC` fields: `ODA` / `RT+` / `EON` / `TMC`.
 <br>
 <br>
 If the `ODA` flag (Open Data Applications) is active, it means that a secondary application is being used.
 To learn more, hover your mouse cursor over the flag, and information about the service will appear along with the group on which it is transmitted.
+The integrated `ODA` database of RDSExpert allows the identification of about 70 different codes.
 <br>
 <br>
 The `RT+` flag indicates that the station is using the Radiotext+ function.
 You can view the transmitted information using the dedicated decoder located below.